“Art brings people together.”

 "Cultureshare is a free, subscription-based program that curates and distributes locally produced art, music, writing, and performance in conversation with existing holdings of the Free Library.
 The objectives include removing the financial and logistical barriers traditionally needed to consume art, highlighting voices of culture makers across diverse communities, encouraging engagement with the Free Library as a cultural institution, and supporting working artists in Philadelphia through funding and exposure."

 I have to admit, I am passionate about the creative side of life.
-Whether it's a brilliant novel, lovely flower, nice glass of wine, or just sitting in a piazza and watching folks go by.
+Whether it's a brilliant novel, a lovely flower, a nice glass of wine, or just sitting in a piazza and watching folks go by.

 Did I mention I love baseball?
 It's fun for the family, it's so mathematical—9 innings, 9 players, 3 outs, 3 strikes, 3 bases...the stats goes on and on.
 Most of all, I love spending a beautiful summer day at the ballpark!